 Top with a drizzle of sesame chili oil, and/or serve oil and tamari sauce as an accompaniment.

 This would also be very good (more protein too) topped with crushed toasted peanuts.
-(Note to self: hide the peanuts next time so Ed doesn't polish off for midnight snack.)
+(Note to self: hide the peanuts next time so Ed doesn't polish off for a midnight snack.)

 Ummm....
 I'm looking at the photo.
 Dinner was very tasty but the chef did not do a great job with the julienne, or thin slicing all of the white ends of the scallions.
 Maybe I'll follow Marks Bittman's lead and try grating the root veggies next time.